Derivation of various formulas for electromagnetic waves

 Parameter definitions and relationships

-The dielectric constant and magnetic permeability in a vacuum are the following constants:
+Here, the permittivity and permeability in a vacuum are the following constants:

-Here, in a non-magnetic medium, the magnetic permeability can be handled as follows.
+In addition, for non-magnetic media, the magnetic permeability can be treated as follows:

 -